agriffis/ztrbk/README.md

 ZFS snapshot manager inspired by [btrbk](https://github.com/digint/btrbk)

+> [!WARNING]
+> This project is in early development and may not be suitable for production
+> use yet.
+Use at your own risk!

 ## Introduction

 ztrbk is a lightweight backup and snapshot management tool for ZFS filesystems, written in Clojure using [Babashka](https://babashka.org/).
 It automates snapshot creation, replication to target datasets, with flexible retention policies similar to btrbk.